CPS Deployment

 Credentials Retrieval

-Application and database credentials are kept in Kubernetes secrets.
+When using OOM application and database credentials are kept in Kubernetes secrets.
 They are defined as external secrets in the values.yaml file to be used across different components as :

 Below are the list of secrets for different cps components.